Top Pests to Watch For in Spring

 Slugs can majorly damage your plants overnight, eating small plants down to nothing.
 You can tell a slug was thereby all of the holes being in your leafy greens that almost look like tears along with some slimy trails left behind.
 During the day those slugs are good at hiding.
 The best way to protect your plants from slugs is to sprinkle Sluggo on the surface of your soil or to place it in between the felt pot and plastic hex pot if you are working on the farm wall.
 Remember you only need a few little granules to make sure this product is working.
 It also helps to sprinkle Sluggo around your pots to keep slugs away from the general area while keeping your plants off the direct ground.
 Try to find the slugs and If you spot the slug, remove and relocate it.

 Earwigs do not necessarily need to be treated.
 They actually can bring benefits to the garden, that is if there isn't a huge infestation.
 If you just run across a few earwigs tucked in your plants here and there, leave them be.
-They are nocturnal so they actually use our leafy greens as a resting ground during the day to then eat the aphids, slugs, other pests as well as decaying plant matter at night!
+They are nocturnal so they actually use our leafy greens as a resting ground during the day to then eat the aphids, slugs, and other pests as well as decaying plant matter at night!
 If the infestation becomes larger, they will start feeding on our veggies foliage so that's when Sluggo comes in handy.
 Avoid putting plants directly on the ground to avoid pests.

 Caterpillars start out as very tiny are hard to spot but they grow to be big bugs fast.
 They eat twice their body weight in a day.
 If you see little holes punched on your plants, these holes will be a bit smaller than the damage done by slugs.
 You can still eat the plants that have caterpillar damage, you're just eating greens with some holes in them.
 The best way to eradicate these caterpillars is to remove and relocate or cut them in half to end that life cycle.
 If you have an infestation, in that case, use Organic Captain Jacks Dead Bug Brew or a spray that contains BT(bacillus thuringiensis), a brand we recommend would be Organic Monterey BT.